 A case of A)

 Generally the only you'll ever start with is.
 That's in order to get the extra damage from the augmented mark as well.
-However, it's then best used as harass - since if you're going to proc the from the combo, you could have done it the other way around.
+However, it's then best used as harass - since if you're going to proc the sigil of silence from the combo, you could have done it the other way around.

 As such, you're pretty much left withas your only other opener.
 I've done this once.